jina-ai/jina-embeddings-v4-gguf/README.md

 ## Overview

 `jina-embeddings-v4` is a cutting-edge universal embedding model [for multimodal multilingual retrieval](https://jina.ai/news/jina-embeddings-v4-universal-embeddings-for-multimodal-multilingual-retrieval).
 It's based on `qwen2.5-vl-3b-instruct` with three LoRA adapters: `retrieval` (optimized for retrieval tasks), `text-matching` (optimized for sentence similarity tasks), and `code` (optimized for code retrieval tasks).
-It is also trained for visual document retrieval and late-interaction style multi-vector output.
+It is also heavily trained for visual document retrieval and late-interaction style multi-vector output.

 ## Text-Only Task-Specific Models